escottalexander/sms-subscription-service/README.md

 - `SET MESSAGE %MESSAGE%` - Set the default message that is sent to subscribers.
 - `GET MESSAGE` - Get the default message.
 - `CUSTOM %CODE OR ALL% %MESSAGE%` - To send a custom message to either a specific campaign or use ALL to send to entire list.
+- `GET LAST CODE` - To view the last subscription code used to send messages.
 - `STATUS` - To check the status of the process.
 Should return RUNNING if all is well.
 - `SHUTDOWN` - To shut down the process.